snusnu/substation/README.md

 [![Dependency Status](https://gemnasium.com/snusnu/substation.png)](https://gemnasium.com/snusnu/substation)
 [![Code Climate](https://codeclimate.com/github/snusnu/substation.png)](https://codeclimate.com/github/snusnu/substation)

-Sustation can be thought of as a domain level request router.
+`substation` can be thought of as a domain level request router.
 It assumes that every usecase in your application has a name and is implemented in a dedicated class that will be referred to as an *action* for the purposes of this document.
 The only protocol such actions must support is `#call(request)`.